-Supporting voluntary repatriation is an important part of German foreign policy.
+Supporting voluntary return is an important part of German foreign policy.
 It takes priority over forcing people to return and enables a stay in Germany by a person obliged to leave the country to be terminated without conflict.

-There is no legal right to financial or any other support for people returning to their home country voluntarily.
+There is no legal right to financial assistance or any other support for people returning to their home country voluntarily.